jk6983/FMG-6.0.x-JSON-Import/README.md

 They also must be saved as TAB delimited.
 NOTE:  Also the script currently supports FMG 6.0.x and will need to be modified to support more recent versions of FMG.

-A demo video is provided to walk through the use of the script.

 Written by:
 John Mark Kellerman
 Sept 2019